 A work permit is a document issued by Citizenship and Immigration Canada that allows a foreign national (someone who is neither a Canadian citizen nor a permanent resident) to work in Canada for a temporary period.

-To obtain a work permit, generally your prospective employer must apply to Human Resources and Skills Development Canada/Service Canada for a Labour Market Opinion.
-Once a positive Labour Market Opinion has been issued, you would typically apply for a work permit through a Canadian visa office outside Canada.
+To obtain a work permit, generally your prospective employer must apply to Human Resources and Skills Development Canada/Service Canada for a Labour Market Impact Assessment.
+Once a positive Labour Market Impact Assessment has been issued, you would typically apply for a work permit through a Canadian visa office outside Canada.

 To be approved a work permit you must be in good health, have no criminal record and demonstrate that you will comply with requirements as a temporary resident.
 If you’re coming to provide patient care, you will also need to complete a medical examination.